Welcome to the Athens High School Library

 Locating non-fiction books, electronic books, and other resources for research projects

 Assisting with Canvas, Eagle Apps, word processing, PowerPoint and more!

 What will you find at the AHS circulation desk?

 Request list for book/material purchases

 Some of the Athens High School Library Procedures are outlined below.
 For more detailed information, select the Athens High School Library Procedures Handbook.

-The loan period is two weeks.
+The loan period is 1 month.